 Some organisations are able to sell worn/damaged/un-saleable clothing to companies that recycle the clothing/textiles for industrial rags or other textile byproducts.

-H&M Clothing Retailer has a Garment Collection program for any clothing or textiles, which they reuse or recycle.
+Clothing retailers H&M and Zara each have garment collection programs for any clothing or textiles, which they reuse or recycle.

 SCR Group will also accept worn or damaged clothing.